Registered charities in Jersey08 Nov 2019

 - entitlement to reduced rates of stamp duty and land transaction tax.

-For trustees or foundations not wishing to register as charities, exemption from Jersey income tax will be available on satisfaction of certain conditions.
-In addition, tax neutrality is to be preserved for structures with no beneficiaries in Jersey and no income deriving from land and buildings in Jersey.
+A point to note is that, for trustees or foundations not wishing to register as charities under the Charities Law, exemption from Jersey income tax is available on satisfaction of certain conditions.
+In addition, tax neutrality is preserved for structures with no beneficiaries in Jersey and no income deriving from land and buildings in Jersey.